getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 But "duck typing" is often extended to make **other assumptions about the object's capabilities** besides what's being tested, which of course introduces more risk (aka, brittle design) into the test.

-One notable example of "duck typing" comes with ES6 Promises (as an earlier note explained is not being covered in this book).
+One notable example of "duck typing" comes with ES6 Promises (which as an earlier note explained are not being covered in this book).

 For various reasons, there's a need to determine if any arbitrary object reference *is a Promise*, but the way that test is done is to check if the object happens to have a `then()` function present on it.
 In other words, **if any object** happens to have a `then()` method, ES6 Promises will assume unconditionally that the object **is a Promise** and therefore will expect it to behave conformantly to all standard behaviors of Promises.